Self-Organizing Flows in Social Networks: Heterogeneous interests

 As illustrated in Figure~\ref{fig:het.poa.int}, each user $a_i$ has a value of $1$ for each topic in $A_i\cup B_i$ and additionally the first element of each $A_j$ for $j\not= i$.
+In the figure, this is represented by the solid red line.
 Similarly, each user $b_i$ has a value of $1$ for each topic in $A_i\cup B_i$ and additionally the first element of each $B_j$ for $j\not= i$.
+This is represented by the dashed blue line in the figure.
 Users have a value of zero for all other topics.